1. Health Hub

 Ragweed is a flowering plant found across North America and is one of the primary culprits of fall allergy symptoms.
 In late summer and early fall, nearly 50 million Americans will experience a stuffy nose, sneezing, and itchy eyes all because of ragweed pollen.
 The symptoms of this seasonal allergy can range from mild to severe and last for weeks.

 We put together this guide to help you manage the ragweed pollen season with minimal discomfort.
 Looking for more information?
-Schedule an online allergy consult with a licensed health care provider to get relief fast.
+Schedule an online allergy consult with a licensed healthcare provider to get relief fast.

-Ragweed Overview
+Ragweed overview

 Ragweed plants are widespread across North America, predominantly in the Midwest and East.
 There are over 17 different species of ragweed.
 While ragweed can grow nearly anywhere, it is often found in grassy areas and open spaces with plenty of sunlight.